vincentnam/docker_datalake/README.md

 InfluxDB port :
 - 8086
+## Airflow json DAG implementation :

+Dont name your task the same name of the callable : it will lead to an error
 ## How to insert data :

 To develop a tool to insert data in the datalake, you have to :